rune/rune/docs/docs/advanced/persisted-data.md

 ## Future Plans

 This is just the start.
-We're also working on adding a way for you to submit scores for leaderboards that'll be shown both inside and outside your game!
-Similarly, we'll add achievements that players can earn inside your game and show off on their profile externally.
+We're working on adding ways for you to easily submit scores to automatically generate leaderboards so players can compete to be the best at your game.
+Similarly, we'll also add achievements that players can earn inside your game and show off on their profile!